Team Bruna Gigante

 Bruna Gigante MD, PhD, Team Leader

-Louise Dencker Ziegler MD, PhD student
+Louise Dencker Ziegler MD, PhD, Postdoctoral fellow

 Hanne Ehrlinder MD, PhD student

 Angela Silveira PhD, Senior researcher